Gangwon FC: History

-Difficult period and relegation and promoted

 Gangwon FC had a difficult season in 2010, even though first striker Kim Young-hoo scored 13 goals in the league.
 The club finished 12th out of 15 clubs.
 The 2011 season was the worst season since its establishment.
 Gangwon finished last in the league and the entire team only scored 14 goals in thirty matches.

 In the 2012 season, K League imposed a new promotion-relegation structure: bottom two teams in the top-tier league were to be relegated to second division.
-In the 43rd round, Gangwon managed to remain in the top-tier of K-League by Baek Jong-hwan's decisive goal that won the away game against Seongnam Ilhwa by 1–0.
-By one point, it avoided relegation.
+In the 43rd round, Gangwon managed to remain in the top-tier with Baek Jong-hwan's decisive goal that won the away game against Seongnam Ilhwa, avoiding relegation by one point.

-In the 2013 season of K League Classic, the first historical season in which K League imposed compulsory relegation of bottom three teams and where the team that finished third from the bottom had to play the promotion-relegation playoffs against the champion of 2013 K League Challenge, the second-tier league, Gangwon finished the season in the third place from the bottom inside the relegation zone, subsequently lost to Sangju Sangmu Phoenix over the two-leg relegation playoffs, and was relegated to the K League Challenge.
+In the 2013 season of K League Classic, the first season in which K League implemented automatic relegation of the bottom two teams and the third from the bottom team having to play in the promotion-relegation playoffs against the champion of the K League Challenge, Gangwon finished the season third from last and subsequently relegated to the K League Challenge after losing to Sangju Sangmu Phoenix over two legs in the playoffs.

-Head coach Kim Yong-gap voluntarily resigned to take responsibility for the relegation and faced a fairly chaotic stove league, with rumors of coach Lee Eul-yong's promotion to coach, but the club appointed Brazilian coach Arthur Bernardes, who led Jeju United in the 2008-2009 season, to mark the 2014 season.
-It is the first foreign coach appointment in the K League Challenge.

-However, under the 4-2-2-2 formation, which coach Arthur insisted on, Gangwon did not work on the challenge stage, where breakthroughs using wings were the main players, and coach Arthur lost his position as Gangwon won two consecutive games not involved in tactics.
-In the end, coach Arthur was replaced as of September 18 due to communication problems and management failures as in Jeju, and coach Park Hyo-jin will lead as acting coach for the time being.